-A Chapter 7 Bankruptcy is often referred to as a “straight Bankruptcy” or “liquidation Bankruptcy”.
-A Chapter 7 Trustee is appointed to the case to review/ investigate a Debtor’s assets to determine if any of the assets are worth liquidating for the benefit of a Debtor’s creditors.
+A Chapter 7 Bankruptcy is called a straight/ liquidation Bankruptcy.
+It is pretty quick, approx 90 days from filing to discharge (forgiveness).
+A Chapter 7 Trustee reviews/ investigates a Debtor’s assets to determine if any of the assets are worth liquidating for the benefit of the Debtor’s creditors.
 Because most Debtors’ assets are usually exempt, there may not be a liquidation of the Debtor’s assets.
 These cases are called “no-asset cases.”
-In most Chapter 7 cases, the Debtor will receive a discharge (forgiveness of the debts) a few months after the filing of the case.

-In order to qualify for Chapter 7, a Debtor must pass the “means test”, which is a test that determines whether a Debtor’s income is above median.
-If a Debtor is above the median income (i.e. makes too much money to file Chapter 7), the Debtor might file Chapter 13 Bankruptcy.
-The other reasons why a Debtor should file for Chapter 13 Bankruptcy rather than Chapter 7 are because (1) there are non-exempt asset(s) at risk of liquidation; and/ or (2) the Debtor is behind on payments on a secured asset he wants to retain, such as a mortgage on a house or car payment.
+In order to qualify for Chapter 7, a Debtor must pass the means test which determines whether a Debtor’s income is above median (makes too much money to qualify for Chapter 7).
+If a Debtor is above the median income, the Debtor might need to file for Chapter 13 Bankruptcy to reorganize the debts.
+The other reasons why a Debtor should file for Chapter 13 Bankruptcy rather than Chapter 7 are because (1) to protect non-exempt assets at risk of liquidation; and/ or (2) the Debtor is behind on payments on a secured asset, such as a mortgage on a house or car payment that the Debtor wants to keep.
 In those situations, a Debtor might file Chapter 13 to reorganize the debts.

 If you have questions about whether Chapter 7 Bankruptcy is right for you, give us a call.
 We are certified specialists in Bankruptcy Law and focus our practice on assisting individuals and businesses that need debt relief, including Chapter 7 Bankruptcy, Chapter 11 Bankruptcy, Chapter 13 Bankruptcy, debt settlements, reorganizations and workouts and other options.
 We will work with you to develop and implement your individualized plan for debt resolution.
 We are passionate about creating innovative effective legal solutions to resolve the financial problems of our clients.
 We call this “Giving You Peace of Mind.”